 Date: Thu Mar 18, 2004 10:54am

-New Members: It is recommended you read from the beginning of the archive, as previous
+New Visitors: It is recommended you read from the beginning of the archive, as previous

 lessons are prerequisite to this one.
 The first lesson is, "Why

 Q: After dabbling for years, I have begun practicing yoga and meditation in

 earnest (for about a year now).
 During a recent yoga class, we practiced

 pranayama.
 During the break, I found myself overwhelmed with emotion,

 to discontinue yoga, but I know that I must continue, that I am on the brink

 of a breakthrough.
 It feels as if my chest has been ripped open, that

 seeking.
 I am sad about the death of my father, but this heartache seems to

 A: Thank you for writing and sharing.